CLNEulalia/Heroku-Atlas-Deployment/README.md

 9. Also create a username and password. **Remember the username and password you use for your database, you'll need them in a later step!**

+   ##### NOTE:

-   > NOTE: This is **not** the user with which you logged in to Atlas.
-"User"
-   > refers to an app that has access to your database, and **not your Atlas
+   - This is **not** the user with which you logged in to Atlas.
+"User" refers to an app that has access to your database, and **not your Atlas account/username**.
-   > account/username**.

-   > NOTE: Create a Database username and Database password that you will
-   > remember, or write it down somewhere.
-You will need this information again
+   - Create a Database username and Database password that you will remember, or write it down somewhere.
+You will need this information again later.
-   > later.

-   > NOTE: Do not use any special characters!
-Special characters can complicate
-   > the process when configuring your Atlas database with Heroku.
+   - Do not use any special characters!
+Special characters can complicate the process when configuring your Atlas database with Heroku.

-   > NOTE: Do not check 'Make read-only'.
-Full CRUD functionality will not work
-   > with a read-only database.
+   - Do not check 'Make read-only'.
+Full CRUD functionality will not work with a read-only database.

 #### Heroku & Node Setup